Medically reviewed by Dr. George Kosco, DO on February 18, 2020

 1. Add Thyroid Supporting Food

 If you’ve ever followed my 7-Day Junk Food to Super Food Challenge, you know that I recommend Adding before Subtracting, meaning that to change your diet successfully, you have to add healthy foods to your diet before you remove the junky foods.

 If you try to start a diet by first cutting out all of your favorite foods, you’ll be so badgered by hunger and cravings that you’ll quit.

-By first feeding your body the nutrients it needs, you not only avoid many of the debilitating sugar withdrawal symptoms that come with a change of diet, you also provide an optimal environment for your thyroid gland to function.
+By first feeding your body the nutrients it needs, you not only avoid many of the debilitating sugar withdrawal symptoms that come with a change of diet, but you also provide an optimal environment for your thyroid gland to function.